 - Exemption fee waivers for qualifying students

-Several Irish institutions participate in this program, including universities and colleges offering accounting degrees that align with ACCA exemptions.
+Several Irish institutions participate in this program, including universities and colleges that offer accounting degrees aligned with ACCA exemptions.

 ACCA Scholarship Program